-- You can withdraw at any time from this study without giving any reason and with no consequences.
-In other words, you can quit the survey whenever you want.
+- You can withdraw from participation in our research at any time without giving a reason, or suffering any consequences.
+You can therefore abandon the questionnaire whenever you want.

-- Participation in this research can give you the opportunity to look back on your life experience.
-You will also be contributing to improve knowledge on sexual health in relation to the new perspectives made possible with the new sociosexual uses of Internet this knowledge will allow sexologists and other professionals to better understand your needs and to adapt their interventions.
+- Participating in this research can give you the opportunity to reflect on your life experience.
+Also, by contributing in some way to improving knowledge about sexual health with regard to new sociosexual perspectives opened up by the Internet, this knowledge will allow community workers and health personnel to better understand your specific needs and adapt their interventions to your realities.

-- Aside from the inconvenience to grant a limited time to this questionnaire or to possible interviews, there is no direct risk to participate in this study, which is part of a supervised work as part of an academic research.
-The risks of harm and discomfort are limited to being embarrassed to discuss sexual topics.
-Some questions may however trigger the memory of painful events.
-In this case you can always contact our team by email which will direct you to resources available for gay, bisexual or transgendered people, in France.
+- Aside from the inconvenience of giving time to complete this questionnaire, there is no direct risk in participating in this survey carried out as part of university research. risks of inconvenience and discomfort are limited to embarrassment in discussing sexual topics.
+However, certain questions may trigger the memory of painful events.
+In this case, you can always reach our team by email, which will direct you to resources available in LGBTQIA+ communities or in the health or social services network.

-- In addition, we guarantee the anonymity of your participation and the confidentiality of the information provided.
-This database will be physically kept anonymous and for two years, after which it will be destroyed.
-The data is stored on secure servers at the University of Quebec in Montreal.
-It does not contain your IP address and we do not generate cookies on your computer.
+- Furthermore, we ensure the anonymity of your participation and the confidentiality of the information provided.
+This anonymous database will be physically kept for two years, after which it will be destroyed.
+The data is stored on secure servers of the CNRS TGIR.
+The database does not contain your I.P address.
+We do not generate cookies on your computer.

 This research is carried out by the CNRS represented by Alain Léobon, Researcher at the Joint Research Unit ESO Spaces and Societies, in partnership with the observatory of AIDS and sexualities of the Free University from Brussels.
 Any request for information may be sent to Alain Léobon.